 How Often to Water Your ZZ Plant

 Water ZZ plants every 2 weeks in the Summer and once every 4 weeks in the Winter.
-ZZ plants in bright warmers rooms have a much higher demand for water then plants grown in deep shade.
+ZZ plants in bright, warmer rooms have a much higher demand for water than plants grown in deep shade.
 Always allow the top 2 inches of soil to dry between bouts of watering.

-I find the best way to determine whether your ZZ plant needs watering is to test the soil with your finger to a depth of 2 inches.
+How do you determine the optimal water frequency for your ZZ plant?
+I find the best way to establish whether your ZZ plant needs watering is to test the soil with your finger to a depth of 2 inches.
 If the soil feels dry, then this is the perfect time to water.
-I you can detect any moisture delay watering until it is dry.
+If you can detect any moisture, delay watering your plant until it is dry.

 What is the Best Way to Water ZZ Plants?